top of page

 Ultimately the lure of Lucy, Stu and Annanetta was just too strong!

-Sadly after nearly 20 years of other priorities we concluded that her 1950's TS3 engines (a joint venture between Rootes and Lister and sold by Blackstone Marine) are not the way forward for Annanetta so we have bitten the bullet to have them replaced with two new Nanni diesels.
+Sadly after nearly 20 years of other priorities we concluded that her 1950's TS3 engines (a joint venture between Rootes and Lister and sold by Blackstone Marine) were not the way forward for Annanetta so we bit the bullet and replaced them with two new Nanni diesels.

 Annanetta came out of Steve's hands in early March 2021 and her return to Kingston is again captured in our blog.
-We have now fitted a new lithium battery and Inverter system and are booked to attend the Henley Traditional Boat Festival in August, an ambition that I started with over 18 years ago and that the family have all now whole heartedly embraced!!
+Then with a newly fitted lithium battery and Inverter system we attended our first Henley Traditional Boat Festival in August 0f 2021.

 Annanetta Logo_BlueOnWhite_transparent-01.png